 Total deposits increased \$406.2 million, or 37.5%, to \$1.5 billion at December 31, 2020 from \$1.1 billion at December 31, 2019.
-The increase was primarily the result of an increase in noninterest-bearing demand deposits of \$185.6 million, an increase in interest-bearing demand deposits of \$70.0 million, an increase in money market deposits of \$114.2 million and an increase in savings deposits of \$33.7 million.
+The increase was primarily the result of an increase in non-interestbearing demand deposits of \$185.6 million, an increase in interest-bearing demand deposits of \$70.0 million, an increase in money market deposits of \$114.2 million and an increase in savings deposits of \$33.7 million.
 The increase in deposits primarily reflected the distribution of government stimulus funds and reduced spending by customers during the COVID-19 pandemic, along with our strategy to increase commercial deposit accounts of our customers.
 Our strategy remains focused on increasing business demand deposit accounts by offering our suite of cash management products.
 Certificates of deposits increased \$2.5 million, or 2.9%, to \$91.2 million at December 31, 2020 from \$88.7 million at December 31, 2019.
-However, certificates of deposit, as a percentage of total deposits, was 6.1% at December 31, 2020 compared to 8.2% at December 31, 2019 as a result of our strategy to reduce higher cost certificates of deposit.
-Core deposits totaled \$1.4 billion at December 31, 2020, or 93.9% of total deposits at that date.
-We did not have any brokered deposits (excluding reciprocal deposits obtained through the CDARS and ICS networks) at December 31, 2020.
+However, certificates of deposit, as a percentage of total deposits, was 6.1% at December 31, 2020 compared to 8.2% at December 31, 2019 as a result of our strategy to reduce higher cost certificates of deposits (excluding reciprocal deposits obtained through the CDARS and ICS networks) at December 31, 2020.
+Our reciprocal deposits obtained through the CDARS and ICS networks) at December 31, 2020.
 Our reciprocal deposits obtained through the CDARS and ICS networks totaled \$19.9 million and \$57.1 million, respectively, at December 31, 2020.